chauhankiran/chauhankiran.github.io/raw/scala2.md

----
-layout: post
-title: "Scala Tutorial Pt.
-2"
+# Scala Tutorial Pt.
+2
-tags: scala
----

 For the next few minutes, I won't be writing the entire Scala program.
 Instead, I'll show you a portion of the program (a few lines of code) to explain the syntax and elements of the language.
 I'll provide you with various syntax examples and information.